credativ/credativ-pg-migrator/docs/README.md

 - Verify driver configuration
   - For Sybase ASE, double‑check FreeTDS and unixODBC configuration (odbcinst -j, odbcinst.ini, odbc.ini).
   - For Informix, ensure the JAR paths in the libraries setting are correct and readable.
+  - For SQLite there is no driver at all.
+A failure here means the file itself: the migrator stops with `SQLite database file not found` when `database` does not point at an existing file — remember that a relative path is resolved against the directory of the **config file**, not the current working directory.
+A `WARNING` about opening the file read-write instead of read-only means a leftover journal/WAL had to be recovered; verify that the file is not in use by a running application. `file is not a database` means the file is not SQLite (or is encrypted — SQLCipher and other encrypted variants are not supported).
 - Check YAML formatting
   - YAML is whitespace‑sensitive; wrong indentation or quoting can cause subtle errors.
   - Validate your config with a YAML linter if you suspect a formatting issue.